Current Students

 Graduation Date: 31/08/23

 Birhanu is a doctoral student in Mechanical and Materials Engineering, a Mastercard Foundation Fellow and faculty member at the University of Gondar in Ethiopia.
 He received his BSc in Mechanical Engineering at Mekelle University Ethiopia in 2006 and MSc in Thermal Engineering at Addis Ababa University, Ethiopia in 2011.
 Before Birhanu started his PhD career at Queens University, he worked at the University of Gondar (UoG) for more than 10 years as a faculty member in Mechanical Engineering Department engaged with teaching, research, and community services activities.
 Apart from academic responsibilities, he also worked in different academic leadership roles; 2 years as Department Head of Mechanical Engineering Department, 2 years as a Dean of Faculty of Technology, and 3 years as a Director of Institute of Technology at the University of Gondar.
 Birhanu had a great aspiration to discover and learn new things by doing a high-level applied research (PhD research) in the field of Mechanical Engineering.
-He felt very excited when he saw the call for PhD application at Queen’s University through the MasterCard Foundation (MCF) Scholarship program in collaboration with the University of Gondar.
+He felt very excited when he saw the call for PhD application at Queen’s University through the Mastercard Foundation Scholarship program in collaboration with the University of Gondar.
 Birhanu applied for the scholarship program and it was a dream come true for him when he got accepted by Queen’s University for a PhD program in Mechanical and Materials Engineering department.
-The other crucial factor that motivates him towards MCF scholarship program is its aim of supporting disabled people by improving access to quality education and striving to create conducive environment through research and development activities.
+The other crucial factor that motivates him towards Mastercard Foundation scholarship program is its aim of supporting disabled people by improving access to quality education and striving to create conducive environment through research and development activities.
 Birhanu is a kind of person who always desires to help such disadvantaged people in the community by any means he can.
 And this creates a golden opportunity for him to be engaged with research activities in the area of assistive technology that will have a meaningful impact for people with disabilities.
 Birhanu truly appreciates the initiative behind the collaboration between University of Gondar and Queen’s University as it is primarily aimed to support disabled people living in developing countries by improving access to quality education, creating employment opportunities, conducting problem solving research, and supporting them through community service activities.
 It is evident that both universities mutually benefit (especially UoG) from the partnership in knowledge exchange, capacity building, curriculum development and human resource development.
 In his opinion, the collaboration is undergoing effectively and smoothly starting from its launching date despite the presence of some inevitable uncertainties during implementation process.

 Birhanu strongly believes that his research output will have a positive impact on disability as it focuses on design and development of assistive technology for disabled people in resource limited countries.
 After completing his PhD degree, Birhanu will return to his home country to contribute and share the knowledge and skills that he has acquired at Queen’s University.
 More specifically, he will share the skills and experiences on engineering education and research that he gained here to the newly established Institute of Technology at UoG.
 Birhanu also has a plan to create special collaboration between the institute of technology at UoG and Faculty of Engineering and Applied Sciences at Queen’s.
 Besides to contributions to his home university, Birhanu will aggressively participate in community engagement activities and leadership roles believing that we are the next generation African leaders responsible for regional transformation.